westerdaled/react-application-regions-footer---attempted2/README.md

 ## Summary

+Project "upgraded" to to SPF 1.10.0 see upgradereport.md

 Sample SharePoint Framework application customizer showing how to create a custom footer for modern pages, in order to show data about an area manager for a specific region.

 ![The Regions Footer Application Customizer in action](./assets/Regions-Footer.png)